Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 LangChain Free; $39/mo Modular OSS; multi-model; strong RAG/memory ecosystem Custom agent workflows for developers ★★★★☆

-OpenAI Agents SDK / Assistants Usage-based GPT-centric; function/tool calling; guardrails GPT assistants & rapid prototyping ★★★★☆
+OpenAI Agents SDK / Assistants Usage-based GPT-centric; function/tool calling; guardrails GPT assistants and rapid prototyping ★★★★☆

-AutoGen Free (OSS) Multi-agent orchestration; self-reflection loops Advanced collaboration & research ★★★★☆
+AutoGen Free (OSS) Multi-agent orchestration; self-reflection loops Advanced collaboration and research ★★★★☆

 CrewAI Enterprise only Visual builder; role-based team of agents Collaborative agent teams ★★★★☆

-n8n Free; $20/mo cloud Low-code canvas; hundreds of integrations; self-host AI + SaaS workflow automation ★★★★☆
+n8n Free; $20/mo cloud Low-code canvas; hundreds of integrations; self-host AI and SaaS workflow automation ★★★★☆

-Lindy AI From $29/mo Assistant templates; customizable flows Personal/business assistants ★★★☆☆
+Lindy AI From $29/mo Assistant templates; customizable flows Personal and business assistants ★★★☆☆

 Gumloop Free; from $37/mo Drag-and-drop; prototyping templates Rapid LLM agent prototyping ★★★☆☆